Optimizing $(L_0, L_1)$-Smooth Functions by Gradient Methods: Gradient Method with Polyak Stepsizes

 \section{Gradient Method with Polyak Stepsizes}

-In the previous sections, the parameters required to run the methods were $L_0, L_1$ for the gradient method and the initial distance to a solution $R$ for the normalized gradient method.
-Sometimes, both of these parameters are unknown while the optimal value of the function is available.
-One of the examples of such problems is over-parametrized models in machine learning, where $f^*$ is usually 0.
-In this section, we focus on the case when $f^*$ is known and analyze the gradient method~\eqref{eq-gradient} with \emph{Polyak stepsizes}:
+In the previous sections, the parameters required to run the methods were $(L_0, L_1)$ for GM, and the estimation $\hat{R}$ of the initial distance to a solution $R$ for NGM.
+To achieve good complexity for NGM, the estimate $\hat{R}$ should be close to the real $R$, otherwise the algorithm will be inefficient.
+Sometimes, $(L_0, L_1)$, or a good estimate $\hat{R}$ are unknown, while the optimal value of the objective is available.
+One such example is overparametrized models in machine learning where $f^* = 0$.

-We show that in the convex case, the convergence rate of gradient method with Polyak stepsizes does not have an exponential dependency on $L_0, L_1$ constants. \begin{theorem} Let $f(\cdot)$ be convex and $(L_0, L_1)$-smooth function, let $x_k$ be iterate from gradient method~\eqref{eq-gradient} with stepsizes~\eqref{eq-polyak-step}.
-Let $x_K^* =\argmin_{x \in \{x_0,\ldots, x_K\}} f(x)$, then to get $f(x_K^*) - f^* \leq \epsilon$ the method requires at most the following number of iterations:
+In this section, we focus on the case when $f^*$ is known and analyze the gradient method~\eqref{eq-gradient} with the Polyak stepsizes (PS-GM):